CompleteTech-LLC-AI-Research/graphyte-ai/README.md

 4.  **Relationship Identification (Step 6 - Parallel):**
     * Identifies potential **Relationships** between the extracted instances (primarily focusing on entity instances), using the full context including identified types and instances.
 This step runs in parallel, focusing on one entity type at a time.
+    * Extracts specific subject-object pairs as **Relationship Instances** for downstream enrichment.

 5.  **Knowledge Enrichment & Verification (Steps 7-9 - KARMA Inspired):**
     * **Schema Alignment (Step 7):** Aligns the extracted instances and relationships against an existing target knowledge schema or graph.